 You make it beautiful…in time.

 I look at these faces…at the dark hands of women from Panama.
 And I realize that sometimes dreams change.
 I’m not meant to be there.
-I’m better suited sitting at my kitchen table in Kentucky finger-painting with my two-year-old, energy-filled mission field.
-Carol is the person for these women.
+I’m better suited sitting at my kitchen table in Kentucky finger-painting with my two-year-old, energy-filled missions project.

 Why?
 I think just because He loves me.
 Because he wanted me to have one more reminder that He’s not done with me.
 That as messy as my life is, He can still use me.